istio/istio/tests/e2e/README.md

 This directory contains Istio end-to-end tests and associated test framework.

+The whole package of E2E tests are not automatically triggered in Before-Merge stage for every PR except a smoke-test (bookinfo test with auth enabled).
+After-Merge stage is the place to run all E2E tests.

+# Running E2E tests in PR stage

+E2E-suites can be manually triggered in PR stage with specific command:

+`/test e2e-suite-rbac-no_auth`

+`/test e2e-suite-rbac-auth`

+`/test e2e-cluster_wide-auth`

 # Running E2E tests on your own kubernets cluster

 NOTE: the e2e tests might not run on a Mac because istioctl-osx, needed for test execution, is only built for release